 Pipelines, terminals, storage tanks, processing plants or other facilities may experience damage as a result of an accident, natural disaster or deliberate act.
 These hazards can also cause personal injury and loss of life, severe damage to, and destruction of, property and equipment, pollution or environmental damage and suspension of operations.
 Through the services of a major national insurance broker, we have maintained insurance of various types and varying levels of coverage similar to that maintained by other companies in the industry and which we consider adequate, under the circumstances, to cover our operations and properties, including coverage for natural catastrophes, pollution related events and acts of terrorism and sabotage.
 The limit of operational insurance maintained covering loss of, or damage to, property and products is \$300 million per loss.
 The limits for business interruption loss vary by insured location with insured values totaling \$424.4 million.
 For claims arising under general liability, automobile liability and excess liability, the limits maintained total \$300 million per occurrence/claim.
-Primary and excess liability insurance limits maintained for pollution liability claims vary by location for claims arising from gradual pollution with limits ranging from \$10 million to \$20 million per claim and \$20 million per claim and s20 million per claim and in the aggregate.
-The combined primary and excess liability insurance limits do ther facilities.
+Primary and excess liability insurance limits maintained for pollution liability claims vary by location for claims arising from gradual pollution with limits ranging from \$10 million to \$20 million per claim and \$20 million per claim and in the aggregate.
+The combined primary and excess liability insurance limits for claims arising from sudden and accidental pollution total \$245 million per claim and in the aggregate.
+This insurance does not cover every potential risk associated with operating pipelines, terminals and other facilities.
 We have a favorable claims history enabling us to self-insure the "working layer" of loss activity utilizing deductibles and self-insured retentions commensurate with our financial abilities and in line with industry standards, in order to create a more efficient and cost effective program and a consistent risk profile.
-The working layer consists of high frequency/low severity losses that are best retained and managed in-house.
-Sizeable or difficult self-insured claims or losses may be handled by professional adjusting firms hired by us.
-W
+The working layer consists of high frequen